Revolutionary-Games/Thrive/doc/setup_instructions.md

 to work.
 If you are going to use Rider you don't need the monodevelop package.

+Next you need, dotnet sdk, for example the package might be called `dotnet-sdk-5.0`, this will install the `dotnet` command required later.
+With Rider it may be possible to skip the mono install and just install dotnet sdk.
+Note that some of the used tools require the 3.1 version of the sdk, so you should install that now.

 On Windows don't intall Mono or MonoDevelop, it will break things.
+Dotnet may be a good tool to use on Windows.

 For a better experience with Godot, you can install the following addon for MonoDevelop: